 - After the rebellion, most of the rebels were taken to Richmond Barracks in Dublin on Sunday, 30th of April, where the court martials took place.
 More than 3,000 men and 77 women were imprisoned.
 Public opinion was mixed after the Rising, many had seen their city destroyed for a minority cause, civilians had been fatally wounded.
-Those with family members in the British Army, who were fighting in World War One, may also have felt betrayed in particular those who were relying on a weekly payment that they could not access during the fighting. - Fourteen of the leaders, among them the seven signatories of the Proclamation of Irish Independence, were executed in Kilmainham Gaol between the 3rd and 12th of May.
+Those with family members in the British Army, fighting in World War One may also have felt betrayed in particular those who were relying on a weekly payment that they could not access during the fighting. - Fourteen of the leaders, among them the seven signatories of the Proclamation of Irish Independence, were executed in Kilmainham Gaol between 3rd and 12th May 1916.
 After the executions, they were buried anonymously on Arbour Hill.
-Thomas Kent was also executed in Cork and Roger Casement was later executed in London. - While public support for an armed rebellion was not widespread in Ireland prior to the Rising, the executions of the sixteen rebels caused a shift in public opinion, as well as the arrest of so many men and women. - This section of the Virtual Tour contains an array of objects, which represent the lives left behind by those executed.
-Family members had no graveside to mourn their loved ones so objects such as their hat or rosary beads became their only connection to remember their loved ones.
+Thomas Kent was executed in Cork and Roger Casement was later executed in London. - While public support for an armed rebellion was not widespread in Ireland prior to the Rising, the executions of the sixteen rebels caused a shift in public opinion, as well as the arrest of so many men and women. - This section of the Virtual Tour contains an array of objects, which represent the lives left behind by those executed.
+Family members had no graveside to mourn their loved ones so objects such as their hat or rosary beads became their only connection to remember those who were killed.
 The letters that the men wrote, or the death certificates created by personnel in the British Authorities, also allow us to see first-hand accounts of their final hours, as well understanding the value of primary sources in our knowledge of the past.

-- To consider the British reaction to the Easter Rising and the effects of choices to execute leaders, as well as to halt the executions, after 15 had been killed - To understand how these decisions played a role in public perception of the rebellion - To understand the significance of primary sources, and how they can be valuable in enabling greater understanding and empathy for the past
+- To consider the British reaction to the Easter Rising and the effects of choices to execute leaders, as well as to halt the executions, after 15 had been killed - To understand how these decisions played a role in public perception of the rebellion - To understand the significance of objects belonging to lost loved ones